Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Paris Jazz Festival| ©InfoParis

-Every year, more than 30,000 fans gather in the various venues of La Villette to see their favorite artists and also to discover new talents (at the Cabaret Sauvage, at the Philharmonie de Paris...).
+Every year, more than 30,000 fans gather in the various halls of La Villette to see their favorite artists and also to discover new talents (at the Cabaret Sauvage, at the Philharmonie de Paris...)

-The music festival is often accompanied by other interesting activities: exhibitions, masterclasses, film screenings, etc. Also, if you are interested in cultural events, you can't forget to pay a visit to the Opera Garnier.
+The music festival is often accompanied by other interesting activities: exhibitions, master classes, film screenings, etc...
+Also, if you are interested in cultural events, don't forget to take a guided tour of the Opéra Garnier.
 In short, you are in a perfect environment to enjoy the powerful cultural range offered by a city like Paris.

-Book a guided tour at the Opéra Garnier
+Book a guided tour of the Opéra Garnier

-3. See one of the Autumn Festival shows
+5. Don't miss one of the Autumn Festival shows!

 Autumn in Paris| ©Cliffano Subagio